The rsa command processes RSA keys. They can be converted between various forms and their components printed out.

 This command uses the traditional SSLeay compatible format for private key encryption: newer applications should use the more secure PKCS#8 format using the pkcs8 utility.

 specifies the input format.
 The DER option uses an ASN1 DER encoded form compatible with the PKCS#1 RSAPrivateKey or SubjectPublicKeyInfo format.
 The PEM form is the default format: it consists of the DER format base64 encoded with additional header and footer lines.
 On input PKCS#8 format private keys are also accepted.
-The NET form is a format is described in the NOTES section.

 specifies the input file name to read a key from or standard input if this option is not specified.
 If the key is encrypted a pass phrase will be prompted for.

 specifies the output file name to write a key to or standard output if this option is not specified.
 If any encryption options are set then a pass phrase will be prompted for.
 The output file name should not be the same as the input file name.